RefTon: Reference person shot assist virtual Try-on: Experiments

 \subsection{Training on VRF Dataset and Evaluation}

-To better evaluate the effectiveness of our proposed person-to-person virtual try-on framework and reference data construction pipeline, we train our RefVTON model on the \textbf{VRF} dataset collected using our data engine introduced in sec~\ref{section:dataset}.
-The training hyperparameters are consistent with those used in the DressCode and VITON-HD experiments.
-For evaluation, we quantitatively test the generated try-on images on the DressCode and VITON-HD test sets, with quantitative metrics reported in Table~\ref{tab:combined_dataset}.
-Our method (RefVTON) consistently achieves superior or comparable performance to OOTDiffusion~\cite{xu2025ootdiffusion} across both VITON-HD and DressCode benchmarks, in both paired and unpaired settings.
-Although RefVTON is not explicitly trained on DressCode or VITON-HD, the model trained on the mixed VRF dataset outperforms dataset-specific baselines across most metrics (e.g., FID and LPIPS), demonstrating a strong generalization capability.
-These results highlight the effectiveness of our approach in learning transferable representations that maintain robustness across diverse datasets.
+To evaluate the effectiveness of our person-to-person virtual try-on framework and data construction pipeline, we build a mixed dataset, \textit{Mixed-Virtual-Ref}, by combining samples from DressCode, VITON-HD, FashionTryOn~\cite{xiao2025omnigen}, ViViD~\cite{fang2024vivid}, and IGPairs~\cite{choi2024improving}.
+We use \textit{Qwen2.5-VL} to filter low-quality images, generate agnostic masks via~\cite{chong2024catvton}, and obtain reference and unpaired person images through our data generation process.
+In total, 103{,}936 image pairs are collected for training, using the same hyperparameters as in the DressCode and VITON-HD experiments.

+We evaluate the model on the DressCode and VITON-HD test sets, with quantitative results shown in Table~\ref{tab:combined_dataset}.
+Our method (RefTon) achieves consistently superior or comparable performance to OOTDiffusion~\cite{xu2025ootdiffusion} across both benchmarks and both paired and unpaired settings.
+Notably, despite not being trained on DressCode or VITON-HD individually, the mixed-dataset model surpasses dataset-specific baselines on most metrics (e.g., FID and LPIPS), demonstrating strong cross-dataset generalization and the robustness of our data construction strategy.